-Our grounds are open daily year-round from 10 am to 5 pm.
-Stop by our Welcome Center to purchase goat feed, or go for a stroll around the farm to see our fields, livestock, vineyard, and farm implements.
-On Saturdays and Sunday we offer free tours of the historic Adriance Farmhouse, and hayrides at $3 per person (weather permitting from April through October).
+Our grounds are open seven days a week, year-round from 10 am to 5 pm.
+Visit our Welcome Center to purchase goat feed, or go for a stroll around the farm to see our fields, livestock, vineyard, and farm implements.
+On Saturdays and Sundays we offer guided tours of the historic Adriance Farmhouse and seasonal hayrides (from April through October, weather permitting).

-General admission is free, except during public events* and for all school and organization group visits at all times.
-Schools and organizations require advance reservations and admission fees apply.
+General admission is free, except during public events.* Group visits by schools and organizations require advance reservations and admission fees apply.

 The farm is owned by the New York City Department of Parks, operated by the Colonial Farmhouse Restoration Society of Bellerose, Inc. and is a member of the Historic House Trust of New York City.

-*Please see our Events page for a listing of paid admission dates.
+*Click here for our listing of paid admission dates.

 The mission of the Queens County Farm Museum is to preserve, restore, and interpret the site, its history and owner's lifestyles.
 Through educational programs, events, and museum services, we educate the public as to the significance of Queens County's agricultural and horticultural past and heighten awareness of present-day sustainable agricultural and horticultural practices.